rexTexTau/mistral-ocr/README.md

 ## 🚀 Usage
 Once installed, your AI agent will automatically load this skill's context.
 You can invoke it naturally:
-- "Use the mistral-ocr skill to extract all tables from this book photo."
+- "Use the mistral-ocr skill to extract all tables from this book page photo."
 - "Run the mistral-ocr recipe to analyze the layout of this scanned document."

 ## 📂 Repository Structure